RmnCEX/CEXDirectWebIntegration/iFrame.md

 `wallet` - optional crypto address.
 If nothing is passed, client will be able to enter it later.
 Note, for some `placementId`s this parameter will be locked.

+`merchantUri` - a link that defines where the "Return to" button at the end of the flow will direct a user.

 `clientOrderId` - optional unique GUID, to get order status (if such 'clientOrderId' already exists, flow will be crashed).

 **This will start an order flow for user in the IFrame.**